Joey Oberhoffner is The Enlightened Savage.

 At age 8, his family moved from Edmonton to Calgary, a move which (at the time) seemed like the end of the world for the young Oilers and Eskimos fan.
 He got over the shock, but still suffers along with the Oilers and Eskimos every season (especially lately!).
 Having no previous WHL loyalties, Joey is delighted to be an ardent supporter of the Calgary Hitmen, however, and attends games whenever he can.

 He is a self-confessed political junkie/policy wonk.
-A resident of the “centre-right” on the political spectrum, Joey is a member of the Progressive Conservative Association of Alberta, and has been a member and volunteer since age 17.
-Asked if this would colour the way in which he covered provincial politics on his blog, Joey once replied "Only in that I'm going to be harder on my own party when they deserve it, because I know that they should know better."
+A resident of the “centre-right” on the political spectrum, Joey was an active member of the Progressive Conservative Association of Alberta for many years, running for the party’s nomination in his home riding in 2012 and later serving for several years as a Regional Director on the PCAA Provincial Board.
+Asked if his involvement in partisan politics would colour the way in which he covered provincial politics on his blog, Joey once replied "Only in that I'm going to be harder on my own party when they deserve it, because I know that they should know better.".

 About The Enlightened Savage: